 You should therefore regularly assess whether your encryption method remains appropriate.

 Rather than develop a custom algorithm it is recommended that you use a trusted and verified algorithm.
-Accredited products (see ‘Choosing the right software’ below) can provide an assurance of suitability and also permit you to demonstrate a level of compliance with legal obligations.
+Accredited products can provide an assurance of suitability and also permit you to demonstrate a level of compliance with legal obligations.
 However, it is important to keep the products being used under regular review, due to the nature of technical development over time.

 Algorithms use keys to encrypt and decrypt data.
 Encrypting the same data with a different key will produce a different result.
 Just as it is important to choose the right algorithm, it is also important to ensure that the key size is sufficiently large to defend against an attack over the lifetime of the data.
 As computing processing power increases or new mathematical attack methods are discovered, a key must remain sufficiently large to ensure that an attack remains a practical impossibility.